 What Should You Know About Marsupialization?

 The Marsupialization procedure is usually performed under local anesthesia as an out-patient procedure, but may be performed under general anesthesia.
 The complete procedure takes about 15 -20 minutes.
 After the procedure, your surgeon may loosely pack the surgical site with gauze packs to stop the bleeding and to soak any fluids.
-Complete healing may take
+Complete healing may take about 2 weeks.

 After-Care After Marsupialization Procedure

 In order to minimize the risk of contracting infection and to allow speedy healing, follow these simple tips:

 - It is highly recommended to abstain from sexual intercourse for a period of up to 4 weeks after the procedure.